nbertagnolli/nbertagnolli.github.io/_posts/2016-05-23-Bayes_Nets.md

     return cpt
 {% endhighlight %}

 In this tutorial we are going to perform exact inference because our networks are fairly small.
 We will use the method of Variable elimination to make predictions in our network.
-The outline of the proceedure is as follows
+The outline of the procedure is as follows

 1. Observe variables